-A party who knows of any non-compliance with any provision or requirement of the Rules or the provisions of the Privacy Shield Annex I program, and proceeds with the arbitration without promptly stating an objection in writing waives the right to object.
+A party who knows of any non-compliance with any provision or requirement of these Rules or the provisions of the Swiss-U.S. DPF Annex I Binding Arbitration Program, and proceeds with the arbitration without promptly stating an objection in writing waives the right to object.
 This provision shall not apply to unrepresented parties.